 I started writing songs in the mid nineties and continue to date - with brief episodes of weary discontent with the whole business of writing songs.
 My early days were the biggest influences for me.
 After moving to Atlanta and immersing myself into the music scene, I started to listen to some truly AMAZING music by artists such as Ani Difranco, Nirvana, Medeski, Martin & Wood, Radiohead, Portishead, Morphine, Jeff Buckley, Muse, Beck, but mostly I was influenced by my music cohorts that I was sharing stages with, my band mates and other musicians I hung around with.

-Moving into the new millennium, I found myself getting into artists who have something deep and meaningful to say that reaches the center of my soul - or voices and arrangements that hit a certain chord and gave me creative inspiration.
+Moving through the new millennium, I find myself getting into artists who have something deep and meaningful to say that reaches the center of my soul - or voices and arrangements that hit a certain chord and gave me creative inspiration.
 Music legends like Patty Smith, Tom Waits, Billy Holiday and Nina Simone to name a few - and other newer artists like Jack White, St. Vincent, Iron & Wine, Lord Huron, Sufjan Stevens and Juana Molina.

-And now with everyone's music everywhere online I stumble onto all kinds of mind blowing music.
+And these days with everyone's music everywhere online I stumble onto all kinds of mind blowing music.
 What an amazing mix of wonderful, beautiful and talented humans in this world!

 So what kind of music do I play?
 I'm still not exactly sure – but I hope you like it.